zulip/docker-zulip/README.md

 **Reducing RAM usage**.
-By default, the Zulip server automatically detect whether the system has enough memory to run Zulip queue processors in the higher-throughput but more multiprocess mode (or to save 1.5GiB of RAM with the multithreaded mode).
+By default, the Zulip server automatically detect whether the system has enough memory to run Zulip queue processors in the higher-throughput but more multiprocess mode (or to save 1.5GiB of RAM with the multi-threaded mode).
 This algorithm might see the host's memory, not the docker container's memory.
 Set to `QUEUE_WORKERS_MULTIPROCESS` to `true` or `false` to override the automatic calculation.

 **SSL Certificates**.
-By default, the image will generate a self-signed cert.
+By default, the image will generate a self-signed certificate.
 You can set `SSL_CERTIFICATE_GENERATION: "certbot"` within `docker-compose.yml` to enable automatically-renewed Let's Encrypt certificates.
 By using certbot here, you are agreeing to the [Let's Encrypt